jaypalexa/baseballink/pages/magazine/vol_1_no_3/bi_vol_1_no_3_next_time.md

   </p>

   <p>
-    No, I don't &mdash; I want to talk with someone who REALLY knows baseball.
+    No, I don't&mdash;I want to talk with someone who REALLY knows baseball.
 He's been a STAR in THE SHOW!
 The closest I got to greatness previously was when I saw Lou Brock outside the Homer-Dome in Minneapolis at the '87 World Series.
 All I could muster then was a "Hi, Lou."
   </p>

   <p>